Google suspends Parler social networking app from Play Store; Apple gives 24-hour warning

 Apple declined to comment.

+Those who have joined include commentator Candace Owens, Trump’s lawyer Rudy Giuliani, and right-wing activist Laura Loomer, who handcuffed herself to the door of Twitter’s New York office in Nov.
+2018 to protest a ban on her by the site.
+In November, conservative activist Rebekah Mercer confirmed that the she and her family, which includes her father and hedge-fund investor Robert Mercer, have provided funding to Parler.

+“Apparently they believe Parler is responsible for ALL user generated content on Parler,” Matze said.
+“Therefor (sic) by the same logic, Apple must be responsible for ALL actions taken by their phones.
+Every car bomb, every illegal cell phone conversation, every illegal crime committed on an iPhone, Apple must also be responsible for,” he wrote.
+“Standards not applied to Twitter, Facebook or even Apple themselves, apply to Parler.”

-Reporting by Elizabeth Culliford, Joseph Menn and Stephen Nellis; Editing by Leslie Adler and Cynthia Osterman
+Reporting by Elizabeth Culliford, Joseph Menn and Stephen Nellis; Editing by Leslie Adler, Cynthia Osterman and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.